 - Excess hospitalizations and wastage of limited healthcare resources

 Numerous variables can play a role in drug non-compliance, such as:

 - The diagnosis of the patient

-Though medication compliance is an issue regardless of the type of illness, bipolar disorder, and schizophrenia appear to pose the greatest challenges to the prescribing clinician.
-Anosognosia’ — a fancy term for the lack of insight into the presence of an illness — is the most likely culprit behind poor compliance.
-People with these disorders are most often in denial that they are sick and need treatment.
+Though medication compliance is an issue regardless of the type of illness, bipolar disorder and schizophrenia appear to pose the most significant challenges to the prescribing clinician.
+People with these disorders often deny that they are sick and need treatment.
+Anosognosia — a fancy term for the lack of insight into the presence of an illness — is the most likely culprit behind poor compliance.

 Patients with a major depressive disorder are also at risk of medication non-adherence.
 The most probable underlying cause is the concern for potential adverse effects or negative experiences with the first trial medication.

 We understand that it may be hard for a patient to follow a treatment that produces discomfort.